Dream of a Perfect Sleep at the Finborough Theatre

 Kautzman has created a good family drama full of controversial issues surrounding dementia, ageing and mortality, yet with the introduction of these themes comes the burden of challenging audience perceptions and testing our assumptions; it is Kautzman’s failure to do this that ultimately lets down this well-rendered and well-written play.

-Dream of a Perfect Sleep is on at the Finborough Theatre until 12th July 2014, for further information or to book visit here.
+Dream of a Perfect Sleep is at the Finborough Theatre until 12th July 2014.
+For further information or to book visit the theatre’s website here.